• Skip to main content

 Finally, if you have split your batter and it won’t come back together, don’t worry!
 Just carry on with the recipe according to the instructions.
 You may get a slightly more uneven bake and or a lower rise but it should still be delicious!

-My lemon drizzle cake did not rise/was flat/sank in the middle?
+Why did my lemon drizzle cake fail to rise/was flat/sank in the middle?

 If you ever have any sort of sponge that fails to rise, it’s usually for one of these reasons.

-• Oven too hot: Your oven may be running hotter than the dial suggests, meaning the cake rose too fast to support its own weight.
+• Oven too hot: Oven temperature is crucial to a good result.
+Your oven may be running hotter than the dial suggests, meaning the cake rose too fast to support its own weight.
+This is often the cause when a cake sinks in the middle.

 • Over-beaten batter: If you beat too much air into the cake, it can rise too fast and then collapse.